meshcloud/meshcloud-docs/docs/meshstack.kubernetes.md

 ## Integration Overview

 To enable integration with Kubernetes, operators deploy and configure the Meshstack Kubernetes Module.
 Operators can configure one or multiple `PlatformInstance`s of `PlatformType` Kubernetes.
-This makes Kubernetes available to Meshprojects like any other cloud platform in Meshstack.
+This makes Kubernetes available to meshProjects like any other cloud platform in Meshstack.

 Meshstack automatically configures Kubernetes namespaces and RBAC permissions to integrate SSO with [Meshstack Identity Federation](./meshstack.identity-federation.md).